gmmeyer/CodeKindaSmart/README.md

 ####Changes to be made going along:
 * Add an authors table to the database, remove the author field from documents and then add it to the authors table.
 	* Link the authors table with the users table, if there is a link.
 	* This is good, because you can post shit that is not, so to speak, yours.
+	* This is for later, not for now

 #### Things to fix.
 * Add regex to check email format.